peer-base/peer-star/docs/rfc-identity.md

 Ultimately, the application may choose between both methods for different situations depending on the security degree they want to have.

+#### Verifying signatures

+Any party might verify the authenticity and authorship of artifacts signed by other parties.

+- The verification of an artifact signed by the Session Public Key is made by:

+    1. Verify the signature of the artifact against the Session Public Key of author
+    2. Verify the signature of the Session Public Key of the author against the Device Public Key
+    3. Verify if the Device Public Key is present in the DID document associated with the DID

+- The verification of an artifact signed by the Device Public Key is made by:

+    1. Verify the signature of the artifact against the Session Public Key of author
+    2. Verify if the Device Public Key is present in the DID document associated with the DID

+There will be functions offered by the IdentityManagerClient to verify signatures using the processes described above.

 ### Managing application sessions

 Users will be able to revoke any session listed on the identity's Authenticated Session list at any time.
 Revoking a session will essentially delete the application session from the IdentityManager local storage.